Avalon Waterways: History and ship design

 Avalon Waterways started operations in 2004 with just one initial ship, called Avalon Artistry.
 The following year, the company added the Avalon Poetry to its fleet.

-As of 2019, the company operates ships on the Danube, Rhine, Moselle, Rhone, Seine and Saone in Europe; The Mekong River in Southeast Asia, as well as on the Yangtze (in China), the Ganges (in India) and the Amazon River (in Peru).
+As of 2019, the company operates ships on the Danube, Rhine, Moselle, Rhone, Seine and Saône in Europe; The Mekong River in Southeast Asia, as well as on the Yangtze (in China), the Ganges (in India) and the Amazon River (in Peru).

 Avalon Waterways has earned river cruise operator awards including "Best European river line" in 2019.

 Fleet

 Since its launch in 2004, Avalon Waterways has christened 23 new ships in Europe and three new ships in Southeast Asia.